Hidden Lives of Rats and Mice

 - Mice and rats are fastidiously clean animals, grooming themselves several times a day.
 In fact, rats and mice are less likely than dogs or cats to catch and transmit parasites and viruses.

 - Mice and rats are highly social animals.
-They communicate with each other at high-frequency sounds that we can’t hear without instrumentation.
-Mice have even been recorded “singing” like birds at ultrasonic frequencies.
+They communicate with each other using high-frequency sounds that we can’t hear without instrumentation.
+Mice have even been recorded “singing” like birds but at ultrasonic frequencies.
 They play together, wrestle, and love sleeping curled up together.
 Much like us, if they do not have companionship, they can become lonely, anxious, depressed, and stressed.

 - Mice and rats have complex systems of communication.
 They can communicate by touch, by smell, and by sound at frequencies that we can’t hear.